 Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore, do not be foolish, but understand what the Lord’s will is- Ephesians 5:15-17 NIV

 Covid-19 is, for all intents and purposes, over.

 Between vaccines, therapeutics, a rebirth of common-sense and folks finally putting their collective foot down, for the first time in a long time a mindless virus is no longer running the show.

 That doesn’t mean life is all snow cones and roses.

 The economy is a flaming-hot mess.
 Thanks to punch-drunk government spending post-covid, inflation is out of control and a nasty recession appears to be on the horizon.
 Politicians all over the world are openly flirting with authoritarianism.
-As they pass legislation designed to create the kind of chaos that causes folks to welcome authoritarian control.
 These realities make future hardships likely.
 Further complicating the whole messy mess, morally we have officially hit the skids.
 People are stupid with sin.
 All common sense has vanished into thin air.
 Our culture is so utterly ridiculous college educated people can no longer tell the difference between boys and girls.
 Literally anything goes and God help the individual dumb enough to say some behavior, lifestyle choice or way of identifying is wrong or potentially harmful.
 A harsh and hasty canceling is in their future.